 Tucson DUI Lawyers for Drugged Driving Charges

 Drugged driving cases typically begin in one of two ways.
 In one set of cases, a motorist is stopped for an equipment or driving violation and the officer claims to smell marijuana.
 The officer will ask the motorist if they have been smoking marijuana, or “Am I going to find anything in the car?”.
 Perhaps it is worth mentioning that answering, “I’m sorry officer, my lawyer has told me never to answer that question.
-I would like to call my lawyer now” may be preferable to admitting to a crime or lying to a law enforcement officer.
+I would like to call my lawyer now” may be preferable to admitting to a crime, and is certainly preferable to lying to a law enforcement officer.
 Regardless of the answer the motorist gives, they will be asked to step out of the car and given field sobriety tests.

 Field sobriety tests, however, are not designed or validated to determine impairment.
 The late Dr. Marceline Burns, who performed the original validation studies in the 1970s was always candid that the tests “cannot measure driving impairment”.
 The tests are designed to help an officer determine whether there is a probability that the driver has an alcohol concentration over .10.
 There is a more extensive series of tests, called a Drug Recognition Evaluation, that involves measuring the subject’s pupil size in 3 different lighting conditions, taking the subject’s pulse repeatedly, and checking the subject’s muscle tone, that purports to allow an officer to determine if the individual is impaired by drugs.
 DRE evaluations are rarely administered, however, because of the length of time they take and conditions necessary to perform them.
 Instead, officers claim that the FST’s demonstrate impairment, and if the motorist isn’t impaired by alcohol they must be impaired by drugs.
 Despite the authors of the validation studies flatly stating that this is not true, courts often admit field sobriety test evidence to support a prosecution for DUI Drugs.